 |A Message from Our CEO, Janet Van Dyke, DVM, DACVSMR.

-The uncertainly around the coronavirus dictates that our schedule remain fluid for the foreseeable future.
-Updates will be posted regularly on our website.
 Rest assured that the safety of our faculty and students remains our top priority.
 A heartfelt thanks to our staff, faculty, and students who have shown amazing creativity, resilience, patience, and perseverance during these unprecedented times.

 Janet B. Van Dyke, DVM, Diplomate American College of Veterinary Sports Medicine and Rehabilitation, CCRT